GrantMeStrength/DinoJumpDemo/README.md

 1. Sound effects.
 The CreateJS library includes support for sound, with a library called [SoundJS](http://www.createjs.com/soundjs), so that should be easy.
 2. Gamepad support.
 There is an [API available](https://gamedevelopment.tutsplus.com/tutorials/using-the-html5-gamepad-api-to-add-controller-support-to-browser-games--cms-21345), so that shouldn't take too long.
 3. Make it a much, much better game!
-That part is up to you, but there are lots of resources available.
+That part is up to you, but there are lots of resources available online.

 ## Other links